Energy costs can be reduced by managing your overall energy demand and the way it fluctuates from one period to the next.

 There are a number of ways for end users to capture the benefits of peak shaving:

 - By agreeing to a demand-side response clause with your retailer you can shed load at times of high underlying spot prices in return for a pre-agreed compensation.

-- By purchasing all, or part, of your energy requirements directly from the wholesale electricity market, and avoiding loads when the spot price exceeds a certain level, you can achieve a lower average cost for energy.
-This approach requires very careful assessment of the opportunities and risks, investment in suitable monitoring and control systems and very thorough training of production staff and management personnel.
-Financial risks can also be managed through appropriate financial instruments.
+- By purchasing all or part of your energy requirements directly from the wholesale electricity market, and avoiding loads when the spot price exceeds a certain level, you can achieve a lower average cost for energy.
+This approach requires:

-Oxford Cold Storage’s main demand management focus is to ensure that its main site does not exceed its total demand level and that total demand is reduced, which enables the company to reduce its energy bill.
+Oxford Cold Storage’s main demand management focus was to ensure its main site did not exceed total demand level and that total demand was reduced.

-The company manages demand using the thermal mass of their cold storage facilities.
+The company managed demand using the thermal mass of their cold storage facilities.

-Freezers can be switched off for periods of up to 24 hours.
-The duration of the downtime depends on a range of factors, such as how well insulated the individual freezer unit buildings are, the number of times and duration that doors are opened, and the ambient outside temperature.
+Freezers could be switched off for periods of up to 24 hours.
+The duration of the downtime depended on a range of factors, such as:

-By switching off freezer units, the company is able to halve its load within 15 minutes.
-However, once a freezer has been switched off for some time, it is sometimes necessary to increase energy use above normal operating levels to return contents to the appropriate temperature.
+By switching off freezer units, the company was able to halve its load within 15 minutes.
+Once a freezer was switched off for a period of time, it was necessary to increase energy use above normal operating levels to return contents to the appropriate temperature.